rebelsky/csc207c/_mps/blockchains.md

 Use `Block` to implement a `BlockChain` class which is a singly-linked structure with a `first` and `last` pointer (*i.e.*, pointers to the first and last elements in the structure, much like in a queue).
 You should use nodes as in the standard style of linked structure implementations in Java.  `BlockChain` should contain the following methods:

 `BlockChain(HashValidator check)`
   : Create a `BlockChain` that possess a single block with empty source, target, and amount.
-Note that to create this block, the `prevHash` field should be ignored when calculating the block's own nonce and hash.
+Note that to create this block, the `prevHash` field should be set to an empty byte array.
 You will use the given `HashValidator` when generating a nonce.

 `Block mine(Transaction t)`
   : Mine a new candidate block to be added to the end of the chain.
 The returned `Block` should be valid to add onto this block chain.
 (That is, not only should the nonce be correct, but the transfer should be valid.)